Staircase Patterns in Hirzebruch Surfaces: The pre-staircases are live

 This proves the lemma when the lower endpoint is unobstructed.
 The proof when $(b_\infty, z_\infty)$ is the higher endpoint is essentially the same.
 Again, we first argue that $\mu_{\bE, b_\infty}(z)$ is live on $[p/q,z_\infty)$ and then show that if $\mu_{\bE', b}(p/q)$ is live for $b\in (b_\infty-\eps, b_\infty]$ the function $z\mapsto \mu_{\bE', b_\infty}(z)$ must be constant on $[p/q,z_\infty)$, and hence (by the irrationality of $b_\infty$) be given by the same formula as $\mu_{\bE, b_\infty}(z)$.
 It follows that the two obstructions must be equal as $b$ varies. \end{proof}

 \begin{cor} Let $\bE$ be a quasi-perfect class in the complete family $\Cc\Ss^U$ or in one of its images under a symmetry $S^iR^\de$.
 Then $\bE$ is perfect. \end{cor} \begin{proof} The results of \cite{M1} show that for every class $\bE$ in $\Cc\Ss^U$ the lower endpoint $b_\bE$ of the corrsponding blocked $b$-interval $J_\bE$ is unobstructed.
 Therefore $\bE$ is perfect by Lemma~\ref{lem:live1}.
-The result now follows from Lemmas~4.1.2 and~4.1.3 in \cite{MM} that show that the image by the shift $S$ (resp. $R$) of a perfect class whose coefficients $(d,m,p,q)$ satisfy \eqref{eq:pqt} is another perfect class whose coefficients $(d,m,p,q)$ satisfy \eqref{eq:pqt}.
+The proof of the first claim is completed by Lemmas~4.1.2 and~4.1.3 in \cite{MM} that show that the image by the shift $S$ (resp. $R$) of a perfect class whose coefficients $(d,m,p,q)$ satisfy \eqref{eq:pqt} is another perfect class whose coefficients $(d,m,p,q)$ satisfy \eqref{eq:pqt}.
 Note that in the case of $R$ we restrict consideration to classes with $p/q>7$; see the discussion in Remark~\ref{rmk:symm0}~(i). \end{proof}